All Episodes

 Your political games.

-Uh, that's a good, that's a good little Congresswoman or congressman, and you did good, and you listen to everything we told you to do.
+That's a good, that's a good little congresswoman or congressman, and you did good, and you listened to everything we told you to do.

-By the way, it was nice meeting you because you're gonna probably be gone uh after the election day by November 4th, you're gonna regret this decision.
+By the way, it was nice meeting you because you're going to probably be gone after election day.

 All right, let's get to our phones.